sipcapture/hep-swift/README.md

 ## License

-This project is licensed under the same terms as the original captagent project.
+This project is licensed under the MIT License

 ## Contributing